Hoeven

 The use of hoeven.

 Hoeven is a modal verb.
+A modal verb (also called a modal auxiliary verb) indicates a certain attitude towards the other verb.
 You can combine it with other verbs.

 So, hoeven means you don't have to do something, while moeten means the opposite.
 This means hoeven normally introduces good news: less work or more time.